distresstest/PiTest/README.md

 # PiTest
-# This is a repo for all stuff related to Pi as Jenlins Node.
+# This is a repo for all stuff related to Python test tools.